RyanZurrin/resume-project-page/README.md

 # resume-project-page
-a final project webpage for my CIS155 web design class.
+What started as a final project for my CIS155 web design class, has eventually grown into my own homepage where I keep things updated about my progress into the computer sciences.